connectrpc/connect-python/docs/getting-started.md

         main()
     ```

-With your server still running in a separate termainl window, you can now run your client:
+With your server still running in a separate terminal window, you can now run your client:

 ```bash
 uv run python client.py